florinpop17/app-ideas/Projects/1-Beginner/Calculator-App.md

 allows floating point numbers up to 3 places to be entered and operations to be carried out to the maximum number of decimal places entered for any one number.
+-   [ ] User can click a '💡' button to change the color of the calulator from dark mode to light mode and vice-versa.
+This might require you to keep two CSS file to change the color on javascript event command.

 ## Useful links and resources